-Childcare workers must meet education and training requirements, which vary by state regulations.
-Some states require these workers to have a high school diploma, but many states do not have any education requirements for entry-level occupations.
-However, workers with postsecondary education or an early childhood education credential may be qualified for higher-level positions.
+Childcare workers must meet education and training requirements, which vary by state.
+Some states require these workers to have a high school diploma or equivalent, but many states do not have any education requirements for entry-level positions.
+However, workers with postsecondary education or an early childhood education credential may be qualified for higher level positions.

 Workers in Head Start programs must at least be enrolled in a program in which they will earn a postsecondary degree in early childhood education or a child development credential.

 States do not regulate educational requirements for nannies.
 However, some employers may prefer to hire workers with at least some formal instruction in childhood education or a related field, particularly when they will be hired as full-time nannies.

 Many states require childcare centers, including those in private homes, to be licensed.
 To qualify for licensure, staff must pass a background check, have a complete record of immunizations, and meet a minimum training requirement.
 Some states require staff to have certifications in cardiopulmonary resuscitation (CPR) and first aid.

 Some states and employers require childcare workers to have a nationally recognized credential.
 Most often, states require the Child Development Associate (CDA) credential offered by the Council for Professional Recognition.
 Obtaining the CDA credential requires coursework, experience in the field, and a period during which the applicant is observed while working with children.
 The CDA credential is valid for 3 years and requires renewal.

 The National Association for Family Child Care (NAFCC) offers a nationally recognized accreditation for family childcare providers.
 This accreditation requires training and experience in the field, as well as a period during which the applicant is observed while working with children.